kbx81/RGBBinaryClock/src/README.md

   USART2 so that the LEDs can be individually controlled remotely.

 ## Important!
-The major version number of the firmware must match the major version number of the hardware.
-That is, version 3.x of the firmware will not work properly on version 2.x of the hardware.
-In other words, version 2.x firmware is _only_ for version 2.x hardware.
-Version 3.x firmware is _only_ for version 3.x hardware.
+As of 2018-12-20, the source code has been consolidated into a single tree.
+When compiling (with gcc), you'll need to add `-DHARDWARE_VERSION=X` to the command line, where `X` is the major version number of the hardware you're targeting.
- Loading a mismatched version of the firmware onto your hardware probably won't break anything, but it will cause some things to not work properly...or at all!
+ This will make maintaining the code base significantly easier moving forward, albeit at the expense of some extra bloat in some of the source files.
+Be aware of this if you choose to build it yourself and/or do some hacking!

 ## I want to hack.
 Where do I start?